Migrating from Legacy

 The environment file must be named exactly .env with no prefix.
 Naming the file like settings.env will cause Docker to fail to read the configuration.

-Part B: Administrator Credentials (Move to admins.json)
+Step 4.2: Administrator Credentials (Move to admins.json)

 For security and scalability (to bypass Exchange throttling), direct credentials are no longer stored in the main environment file.